h2oai/h2o-3/h2o-docs/src/product/data-science/naive-bayes.rst

 -  `validation_frame <algo-params/validation_frame.html>`__: (Optional) Specify the dataset used to evaluate the accuracy of the model.

--  `y <algo-params/y.html>`__: (Required) Specify the column to use as the independent variable.
+-  `y <algo-params/y.html>`__: (Required) Specify the column to use as the dependent variable.
 The data must be categorical and must contain at least two unique categorical levels.

 -  `x <algo-params/x.html>`__: Specify a vector containing the names or indices of the predictor variables to use when building the model.
 If ``x`` is missing, then all columns except ``y`` are used.